Roy Meriwether plays Sunday at Chef Joseph's

 I remember the stage at The Place To Start was very high. [laughs] It was a very high stage.
 I didn't like that.
 I love the way the stage is now at The Jazz Kitchen.
 The Place To Start was an okay place, I drew good crowds there.
 It wasn't as nice as the Kitchen is now, but that stage was very high!
 Very high.
 I mean, very high.

-NUVO: That sounds crazy because I work a lot at The Jazz Kitchen and the ceilings are a pretty normal height, it doesn't seem like you'd have to much room to work with if you were building upward.
+NUVO: That sounds crazy because I work a lot at The Jazz Kitchen and the ceilings are a pretty normal height, it doesn't seem like you'd have too much room to work with if you were building upward.

 Meriwether: Well, you should've seen it.
 But I don't think they built it like that, I think it just happened to be that way when they got it.
 The stage was okay as far as being on it, it was just further from the audience than I like to be... height-wise.

 NUVO: You’re going to be playing in Indianapolis on Sunday, October 23 at Chef Joseph’s.
-I’m curious if you’re still performing "Nubian Lady" and some of the classic tracks form your past?
+I’m curious if you’re still performing "Nubian Lady" and some of the classic tracks from your past?

 Meriwether: Yes, and there's some new things too.
 I'm not bringing a group from New York as I normally do.
 I'm going to use a group from Dayton.
 I'll put something together with them and see what happens.
 I plan to do "Nubian Lady" because of the rerelease.
 We'll see how that works.
 I've never played with these guys, but they're professionals and I'll work the show up with them.